 - Alternate History

 - Awesome but Impractical: The Nazis in charge of the psychics project are more focused on the more flashy psychics, than they do on the more subtle ones despite having a wider range of applications.
-Best exemplified when needing to eliminate a defector in a public area, instead of the psychics who can turn intangible, invisible, have precognition or telekinetic powers, they send out the pyrokinetic to make the defector spontanously combust in the middle of a crowded hotelbar, despite it being a covert mission.
+Best exemplified when needing to eliminate a defector in a public area, instead of sending intangible Klaus, they send out the pyrokinetic Reinhardt to make the defector spontanously combust in the middle of a crowded hotelbar, despite it being a covert mission.

 - Badass Normal: Raybould Marsh has his moments.